How to Manage and Resolve Project Conflicts

 Although smoothing is a useful technique to manage project conflicts, misuse of this may damage your position as a leader.
 On the other hand, you can get the benefits of using this technique When other people have more effective solutions regarding the issue.

 Obviously, not all things are what they look like.
-Try to understand the root cause of the problem before to apply techniques to resolve.
+Try to understand the root cause of the problem before applying techniques to resolve it.
 For instance, in order to resolve issues regarding low performance, you can focus on procurement problems instead of insufficient manpower.

 Considering your daily workload, you need to delegate tasks to team members.
 In a similar way, if the issue is not so serious, you can delegate conflict resolution to one of your team members.
 Thus, you can give a chance to that person to take over the responsibility.
 Note that delegation does not extinguish your responsibilities.
 Therefore, you need to choose the right person for resolution.

+Holding a meeting is one of the most effective conflict resolution strategies.
 A project manager spends most of his time with meetings.
-Because meetings are face to face communication tools.
+Because meetings are face-to-face communication tools.
 You can gather up each party involved in the conflict to talk about the solutions.
 This will provide you a chance to resolve the problems quickly.

 If you listen to other people’s opinions, you can gather more information regarding the situation.
-Note that listening to others is important for your personal development because it provides you different point of views.
+Note that listening to others is important for your personal development because it provides you a different point of view.

 After difficult conversations, parties may become distraught about the solution method.
 It is a good idea to leave the door open for communications to discuss the issue again.